gigalixir/gigalixir-cli/docs/source/main.rst

 Configuration and Secrets
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 As of Phoenix 1.4.4+, :bash:`prod.secret.exs` has been `modernized <https://github.com/phoenixframework/phoenix/pull/3380>`_ and uses environment variables for configuration which is exactly what we want.
+If you plan to use this and are on a free-tier database, make sure that you either set the :bash:`POOL_SIZE` environment variable by running :bash:`gigalixir config:set POOL_SIZE=2` or change the default value in :bash:`prod.secret.exs` to :bash:`"2"`.
 If you are running an older version of phoenix, you'll probably want to delete your :bash:`prod.secret.exs` file, and comment out the line in your :bash:`prod.exs` that imports it.

 Then append something like the following in :bash:`prod.exs`.
 Don't replace what you already have, just add this to the bottom.